Robert F. Simon

 Robert Frank Simon (December 2, 1908 – November 29, 1992) was an American character actor.

-Earlier years
+Early years

 Simon began acting with Mansfield's Community Players organization when he worked as a clerk in a meat market.
 Following that experience, he acted with the Cleveland Playhouse.

 Theater

 Simon appeared on Broadway in Clifford Odets's play, Clash by Night.
 In 1949, he succeeded Lee J. Cobb as Willy Loman in Death of a Salesman.
 His other Broadway credits included Of Thee I Sing (1952), Sundown Beach (1948), On Whitman Avenue (1946), Truckline Cafe (1946), Brighten the Corner (1945), Mrs. January and Mr. X (1944), Apology (1943), and The Russian People (1942).

 Film and TV

 1950s–1970s

 Simon began working in films and on television after he moved to Los Angeles in 1954.

 In 1955, he appeared on television in episodes of Medic and Alfred Hitchcock Presents as well as such feature films as Chief Crazy Horse, Seven Angry Men, and The Court-Martial of Billy Mitchell.

 In 1956 and 1957, he appeared in episodes of State Trooper, The Millionaire and M Squad.
 In 1957, he appeared in the Betty Hutton film Spring Reunion, and as George Nordmann in the feature film Edge of the City, starring John Cassavetes and Sidney Poitier.
 In 1958, Simon guest-starred as Captain Woods in "The Coward of Fort Bennett" on General Electric Theater.
 In 1957 and 1958, he appeared in four episodes of the anthology series, Playhouse 90.
 In 1959, he appeared on Peter Gunn and Adventures in Paradise.
 His other 1950s film credits included appearances in The Buccaneer (1958), Compulsion (1959), The Last Angry Man (1959) and Operation Petticoat (1959).